archdevlab/rocm/README.md

 ## Supported Cards

-For these models of GPUs use the ROCm OpenCL stack is supported.
+For these models of GPUs the ROCm OpenCL stack is supported.

 Name                        |     Architecture    |    LLVM Target
 ------                      |       ------        |     ------